MalteHoel/duneuro_local_subtraction/ci_information/README.md

 We want add some comments.

 1. The purpose of "branch" and "commithash" is to provide one example of a matching dependency version.
-Generally, some other versions of the corresponding DUNE module will also work (and are even explicitely supported).
+Generally, some other versions of the corresponding DUNE module will also work (and are even explicitly supported).
 Please refer to the DUNEuro gitlab page for further information ( https://gitlab.dune-project.org/duneuro/duneuro ).